 Telasus had him there.
 If there was only a small difference between Theid’s Madness and trading slaves, there was an even smaller distinction between trading slaves and killing for hire.
-Either way, people were things, interchangeable with shells.
+Either way, human lives were commodities, interchangeable with shells.

 “My spirits wouldn’t want me involved in slave trading.”

-The Spirit of Hunger gripped Isa’s shoulder with Telasus’ ringed fingers.
+The Spirit of Hunger gripped Isa’s shoulder with Telasus’s ringed fingers.
 “And what about you, Inkarnam?
 What do you want?”

 Isa wanted to be what he had been six years ago… a reckless, ruthless bounty hunter who cared only for himself and didn’t know loss.
 He wanted not to care.
 To erase those years of hope that had come in between and left him a ruin.

-“The moment you showed up in my church, you had the look of a man trying to outrun is pain.”
-Telasus’ voice had grown gentle, paternal.
+“The moment you showed up in my church, you had the look of a man trying to outrun his pain.”
+Telasus’s voice had grown gentle, paternal.
 “You know the only way to ease that meaningless suffering, don’t you?
 Give yourself to industry, to Ostia.”

 Isa looked up at the voluptuous statue of the Goddess, at her outstretched hand, and thought how easy it would be to focus on appeasing her.
 Hadn’t he already been doing so, every time he lost himself in a job for Telasus?